finn-no/tech.finn.no/_posts/2016-01-20-why-try-java-8-functional-programming.markdown

 }
 {% endhighlight %}

 This is contrived of course.
 And one should rarely accept a Try as a method argument.
-Aaand one should rarely generate an infinite stream of 2s and print them out.
+(And one should rarely generate an infinite stream of 2s and print them out.)

+Lets look at a slightly more realistic example.
+Here we want to validate an order using different services that can throw a checked Exception:

 {% highlight java %}
 public class OrderProcessor {